Auditions for Fall 2019: Sunday, September 8, 2019.

 Get More Information

-For questions or more information, please contact the Coordinator of Outreach Activities for the School of Music and Director of the Outreach Honor Band, Dr. Matthew Williams.
+For questions or more information, please contact the Coordinator of the Outreach Honor Band, Dr. Matthew Williams.

 If you experience problems viewing the PDF files, or a blank screen comes up, try right-clicking on the link and select “Save Target As…” to save the file to your hard drive before opening it.
 You may need to upgrade to the latest version of Adobe Reader.